confortiantonio/artemis-test-case-2022-04/README.md

 - Start proton consumer:  ./push-srv-proton-cns-filter-key-2.sh -> when the consumer with SUBJECT "bv.quote.2.id" is started, both consumer don't receive messages

+### STEP 3

+Follow these steps:

+1. Start the producer (push-srv-proton-prd-selector.sh in https://github.com/confortiantonio/artemis-test-case-2022-04/tree/main/test-case-filters/step3/bin)
+2. Start a 1st  consumer without filter (proton-consumer-nofilter.sh)
+3. Start a 2nd consumer without filter (proton-consumer-nofilter.sh)

+Messages are round-robined to both consumers

+4. Stop the 2nd consumer without filter
+5. Start a 2nd consumer with filter (proton-consumer-filter.sh)

+Filtered messages are round-robined to both consumers

+6. Stop the 2nd consumer with filter

+The 1st consumer continues to receive filtered messages

+7. Stop the 1st consumer without filter
+8. Start the 1st consumer without filter (proton-consumer-nofilter.sh)

+The 1st consumer receives all messages

 ## Versions
 - amq-broker-7.9.0
 - active-mq-cms-3.9.5